 AB 2083 prohibits utilities from passing on the costs of at-fault legal settlements to ratepayers

-AB 2083 prohibits the use of ratepayer funds in criminal or civil settlement agreements where a utility has been found negligent in starting a fire.
-Currently, when an investor-owned utility (IOU) reaches a pre-trial settlement with the State, county, or city, the funds for the settlement amount can be drawn from ratepayers, making Californians pay for a company’s negligence.
-AB 2083 ends this practice in order to hold companies fully accountable and protect ratepayers.
+AB 2083 prohibits the use of ratepayer funds in criminal or civil settlement agreements where a utility has been deemed negligent in starting a fire.
+Currently, when an investor-owned utility (IOU) reaches a pre-trial settlement with the State, county, or city, the funds can be drawn from ratepayers, making Californians pay for a company’s negligence.